 Besides the error estimator $e_{\tau}$, the mesh marking strategy is also crucial.
-Classic marking strategies, including the maximum \cite{jarausch1986} and the $L^2$ criterion \cite{dorfler1996}, usually refine or coarsen marked cells one time in each adaptive process.
+Classic marking strategies, including the maximum criterion\,\citep{jarausch1986} and the $L^2$ criterion\,\citep{dorfler1996}, usually refine or coarsen marked elements one time in each adaptive process.
 It may make less use of the information of the posterior error estimator.
-To improve it, we propose a new marking strategy, called \textit{Log} criterion, as follows
+To improve it, we propose a new marking strategy, called the \textit{Log} criterion, as follows

 where $\theta$ is a positive constant, $\bar{e}$ is the mean value of estimators $e_{\tau}$ on all cells, and $[\cdot]$ is the nearest integer function. $n_{\tau} = 0$, $n_{\tau} > 0$ and $n_{\tau} < 0$ represent that element $\tau$ is unchanged, refined $n_{\tau}$ times, and coarsened $|n_{\tau}|$ times, respectively.
 This new marking strategy does not only denote which mesh element $\tau$ needs to be changed, but also provides the times of refinement or coarseness.
-In our SCFT calculations, we choose a widely used ``red-green-refinement'' approach to refine and coarsen the mesh element\,\citep{bank1983}.
+In our SCFT calculations, we choose a widely used ``red-green-refinement'' method to refine and coarsen the mesh element\,\citep{bank1983}.
 To better demonstrate the performance of the \textit{Log} marking strategy, we take the Poisson equation in L-shape domain with Dirichlet boundary condition as an example and compare it with $L^2$ marking method in the Appendix section.